mind-inria/hidimstat/tools/documentation_developer/folder_organization.rst

- ┣ 📜README.rst                 (page for introducing and explaining the project) ┣ 📜codecov.yml                (configuration file for CodeCov) ┗ 📜pyproject.toml             (configuration file for Python project) ┣ 📂.circleci                  (folder for circleci)
+ ┣ 📜README.rst                 (page for introducing and explaining the project) ┣ 📜codecov.yml                (configuration file for CodeCov) ┗ 📜pyproject.toml             (configuration file for Python project) ┣ 📂.circleci                  (folder for CircleCI)
  ┃ ┗ 📜config.yml               (configuration file for CircleCI)
  ┣ 📂.github                    (folder for Github)
  ┃ ┣ 📂workflows                (folder for define the github action)